Andy-PMP/scrapeKeyTerms/README.md

 # scrapeKeyTerms
-Extract key terms from Quantic course pages
+Extracts key terms from Quantic course pages

 Navigate to a Quantic course page with Key Terms, and save the page as an HTML file in the same directory as your python script.